Free software resources

 - Badges to share and embed

-- These beautiful badges come in four different styles, each with three color schemes to pick from.
+- These beautiful badges are part of our evergreen collection of visual communication tools about free software.
 They're perfect for sharing on social media or embedding on your Web site or blog.

 - Community reports of successful free software usage from all areas of computing.